General information

 User, rules and access scope

-There are three user roles, each with different access role and limitations:
+There are three user roles, each with different access roles and limitations:

-Local User: A regular passphrase-based authenticated user, general usage.
+Local User: A regular passphrase-based authenticated user, for general usage.

-Check the API Reference section for more details about when and how user roles enter the game for each and every endpoint.
-Rember, some endpoints are wide-open and have no useful role control or access control.
+Refer to the API Reference section for more details on when and how user roles are introduced for each endpoint.
+Remember, some endpoints are wide open and lack role-based or access control.

 Access control

-Access control is accomplished by JWT tokens sent via the Authentication header with every API endpoint call.
-User role is encoded in the JWT body by object sub.
-For Local User, it's pointing to 'U', for Administrator to 'M' and for Remote pointing to KID of registered authenticator.
+Access control is achieved by using JWT tokens sent via the Authorisation header with every API endpoint call.
+The user role is encoded in the JWT body by the object sub.
+For a Local User, it points to 'U', for an Administrator to 'M', and for a remote user, it points to the KID of the registered authenticator.

 {